 Remove Extra Accessories

 It is preferable that all saddle bags/brackets/panniers etc removed as this might slow down the adjustment process.

 Bring Referral Letters / Medical Info

 Bring any relevant information from other treating practitioners, referral letters or relevant imaging findings.

 Wear the clothes you usually ride in, preferably with the knee showing.
 For women please have hair tied back.

 Other Bike Components?

-Please contact firstname.lastname@example.org and he will get back to you at his earliest convenience.
+Please contact firstname.lastname@example.org and we will forward them to Leon or Matt who will get back to you ASAP.